Sivabalaa/HeaderAnimation/README.md

 License
 =================
-SliderStepRating is distributed under the MIT license (see https://mit-license.org).
+HeaderAnimation is distributed under the MIT license (see https://mit-license.org).